mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 09 - Dead Code/readme.md

 When you do that, you destroy trust.

-Readers cannot know what matters and what does not.
+Readers cannot know what matters and what doesn't.

 # AI Generation 🤖